 Refinements that affect feel more than appearance

-On the water, the Evo 2026, feels more composed, with cleaner steering and a more stable canopy.
-This comes from small refinements in the structure, likely around the leading edge stiffness and wingtip shaping, which help the kite holds its form better when conditions aren't perfect.
+On the water, the 2026 Evo range feels more composed, with cleaner steering and a more stable canopy.
+These improvements come from refined leading edge stiffness and updated wingtip shaping, which help the kites hold their form when conditions aren’t perfect.

 - More stable positioning in the air